 Elements are the building blocks for all the matter you see in the world.
 Now, the question is how can you distinguish these elements?
-The answer is “Atomic Number.”
-Every element has their unique atomic number that helps to distinguish between two different elements.
+The answer is “atomic number.”
+Every element has a unique atomic number that helps to distinguish between elements.
 Let us study further to know about its significance.

 History of Atomic Number

-We all have heard about periodic tables and how the elements are arranged in a periodic table in a very informative order.
-The history of periodic table dates back to late 1860’s when Dmitri Mendeleev first discovered the periodic law.
-This soon became a major organizing concept of chemical sciences.
-However, the law had some drawbacks.
+We all know that, in the periodic table, the elements are arranged in a very informative order.
+The history of periodic table dates back to the late 1860s.
+In a time when Dmitri Mendeleev first discovered the periodic law.
+The periodic law soon became a major organizing concept of chemical sciences.
+But, the law had some drawbacks.
 Some of the elements when arranged according to Mendeleev’s law were out of sequence.

-It was not until Wilhelm Röntgen and his discovery of x rays in 1895 that helped other scientists to further research on Mendeleev’s discovery.
+It was not until Wilhelm Röntgen and his discovery of X-rays in 1895 that helped other scientists to further research on Mendeleev’s discovery.
 English physicist H.G.J.
 Moseley in 1913 studied wavelengths of X-rays emitted by different chemical elements.
-Moseley hypothesized the modern periodic table given by Mendeleev was on the basis of the number of protons present in the atomic nucleus.
+Moseley hypothesized the modern periodic table given by Mendeleev was on the basis of the number of protons in the nucleus of an atom.

-This hypothesis forms the basis of atomic number.
-Each and every element has a unique number that represents the number of protons present within an atomic nucleus.
+And this hypothesis forms the basis of atomic number.
+Each element has a unique number.
+This number represents the number of protons in the nucleus of an atom.

 Browse more Topics under Structure Of Atom